Wrapper library: C++ wrapper

 The original C interface can be regarded as error prone, particularly in the case where users of the library forget to unlock an already locked mutex.
-The new interface effectively utilizes RAII (Resource Acquisition is Initialization) in the new org::posix::ThreadMutex and org::posix::ThreadLock classes to ensure org::posix::ThreadMutexs are eventually unlocked and pthread_mutex_t objects are automatically released.
+The new interface effectively utilizes resource acquisition is initialization (RAII) in the new org::posix::ThreadMutex and org::posix::ThreadLock classes to ensure org::posix::ThreadMutexs are eventually unlocked and pthread_mutex_t objects are automatically released.